Shabron Robinson Killed In Chicago Gas Explosion Accident At Apartment

 - Maintenance records of the gas lines surrounding the blast site should be examined.

-- Maintenance records for the building where the explosion occured should be reviewed.
+- Maintenance records for the building where the explosion occurred should be reviewed.

 - Eye witnesses should be interviewed.